Schools Reopen For Years 11-13 – Expert Reaction

 “For COVID-19, we know there are four related features that determine the extent of spread, all things considered.
 First, poor ventilation and crowding, leading to potential superspreading events as COVID-19 spreads in a manner where most infections result from few, and most people would not pass to the others.
 COVID-19 is airborne, so ventilation is the key.
 Surface deep cleaning may help but attention to ventilation is important.

 “Second, masking is absolutely necessary to minimise spread from source.
-So, if a student or staff is asymptomatic in the days of high viral load but un-manifest, not wearing a mask can trigger superspreading events.
+So, if a student or staff is asymptomatic in the days of high viral load, not wearing a mask can trigger superspreading events.

 “Third, regardless, vaccination with two doses is necessary to minimise severe infections.
 Vaccination is super-important although it does not guarantee that infection will not occur.
 As a matter of fact, with high rates of vaccination, expect more breakthrough infections but equally, such infection will likely to be mild.
 Hence, vaccination with two doses should be mandatory.